 Private Payer FAQs and Policies

-The AAFP is closely monitoring private payer policies regarding the COVID-19 pandemic, and has compiled a list of frequently asked questions, and a table of private payer payment policies, based on information on each payer’s respective website.
+The AAFP is closely monitoring private payer policies regarding the COVID-19 pandemic, and has compiled a list of frequently asked questions based on information from each payer’s respective website.

 Using Telehealth to Provide Care During Pandemic

 Telemedicine and virtual care have quickly become important tools in meeting your patients’ needs.
 Here’s what you need to know when providing telehealth services.